AlexRoar/ParseEGE/README.md

 r.obtainImages() # collect images from tasks
 r.obtainTables() # collect tables from tasks (works bad)
 ```

-Service id can be found in the url:

-https://inf-ege.sdamgia.ru

-https://chem-ege.sdamgia.ru
+# How it works
+It generates a base of all questions in a usable format.
+User-friendly interface to access data is now in work.

 # Root.__init__ params:
 workdir - relative path to package workdir default = ParseEGE/data/
 service - service string ('inf-ege', 'chem-ege')
+Service id can be found in the URL:

+https://inf-ege.sdamgia.ru

+https://chem-ege.sdamgia.ru

 # Root.parseTasks() params:
-extended - include or not raw html data and sources of task
+extended - include or not raw HTML data and sources of task
 doNotLoadDB - if true, it will not load old DB, but overwrite it
 saveInLoop - save data during the process or save only in the end

 # Topics

-Topic is the last param in the request:
+The topic is the last param in the request:

 https://chem-ege.sdamgia.ru/test?theme=150 - 150